prashanth-404/prashanth-404/README.md

-- 👋 Hi, I’m @prashanth-404
+- 👋 Hi, I’m prashanth jonna
-- 👀 I’m interested in robotics, computer vision and digital art
+- 👀 I’m interested in embedded systems, vlsi and robotics
-- 🌱 I’m currently learning robot mechanics and Blender

 <!---
 prashanth-404/prashanth-404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.